ecampbell/moodle-qformat_wordtable/README.txt

 -------------

 Date          Version   Comment
-2015/07/03    3.1.5     Improve export of far-eastern languages like Chinese and Japanese 2015/04/02    3.1.4     Fix text direction in non-Arabic Word templates, handle strikethrough better 2015/03/11    3.1.3     Fix image handling, including external images not embedded in Word file, and hyperlinked images
+2015/07/04    3.1.6     Support the new 'Require text' field added to Essay questions in Moodle 2.9 2015/07/03    3.1.5     Improve export of far-eastern languages like Chinese and Japanese 2015/04/02    3.1.4     Fix text direction in non-Arabic Word templates, handle strikethrough better 2015/03/11    3.1.3     Fix image handling, including external images not embedded in Word file, and hyperlinked images